 If Plugins deactivation does not work for you, switch back to the default WordPress theme.
-To do the same, connect WordPress site using FTP clients and once connected, go to /wp-content/themes/folders.
-Search you present activated Theme and download it on the computer.
+To do the same, connect the WordPress site using FTP clients, and once connected, go to /wp-content/themes/folders.
+Search your present activated Theme and download it on the computer.
 On downloading the Theme, come forward and delete it from your website.
 Now if the default theme installed, it will apply automatically, if it does not so, you have to do it manually.

 Other options for troubleshooting: